LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

    can efficiently be inserted into the beginning of the stack (called "pushing") and removed from the beginning of the stack (called "popping").
-   Stacks do not support random access, so the only way to get particular elements from a stack is through one of the iterative methods such as :ref:`query expressions <query-expressions>`.
+   Stacks do not support random access, so the only way to get particular elements from a stack is through one of the iterative constructs such as :ref:`query expressions <query-expressions>`.